nahush2321/Vitalium-presets/README.md

 # Vitalium-presets
-some presets that i have made with vitalium along with wavetables and lfo shapes. some of the wave tables are downloaded from internet as free wavetables.
+some presets that i have made with vitalium along with wavetables and lfo shapes.
+These all wavetables are made by me .